Rent vs Buy Calculator

 Insurance and protection.
 Buildings insurance, contents, sometimes mortgage protection or income protection.
 400–800 annually.

 Non-recoverable costs on resale.
 Property price changes don't guarantee gains.
-The country nominal price index has risen 4–5% annually long-term, but that's before inflation (net ~2%), and individual properties can lag or lead the index by wide margins.
+The UK nominal price index has risen 4–5% annually long-term, but that's before inflation (net ~2%), and individual properties can lag or lead the index by wide margins.

 The two costs people forget when renting